grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 This setting determines how the x-axis is split into buckets.

-- **Size:** Specify a time interval in the input field.
+- **Size** - Specify a time interval in the input field.
 For instance, a time range of '1h' creates cells one hour wide on the x-axis.
-- **Count:** For non-time-related series, use this option to define the number of elements in a bucket.
+- **Count** - For non-time-related series, use this option to define the number of elements in a bucket.

 #### Y Bucket

 This setting determines how the y-axis is split into buckets.

 - **Linear**
-- **Logarithmic:** Choose between base 2 or base 10.
+- **Logarithmic** - Choose between base 2 or base 10.
-- **Symlog:** Utilizes a symmetrical logarithmic scale.
+- **Symlog** - Utilizes a symmetrical logarithmic scale.
 Opt for base 2 or base 10, allowing for negative values.

 Assume you have the following dataset: